-Highgate is an area of London, approximately 4.5 miles (7 km) from Charing Cross in the North-East.
-It is clear from the minute you get off at its local tube station that this part of town didn’t always belong to London.
+Highgate is a leafy area of London, approximately 4.5 miles (7 km) from Charing Cross in the North-East.
+It’s clear from the minute you get off at its local tube station that this part of town didn’t always belong to London.
 It has has this classical ‘village-feel’ to it, with its own High Street and suburban lanes.

 Highgate is a prosperous neighbourhood, with houses worth over millions of pounds.
 Even the chain restaurants, coffeeshops and retail shops are based in Georgian and Victorian-style buildings.

 Ample of celebrities have also settled here, but more about this later on.

 The area is built on a hill, which causes some splendid views from time to time.
 Famous Parliament Hill is also not far from here.
 This is a favourite among tourists and locals alike for its striking skyline views over London.

 We started our walk on a sunny afternoon at Highgate Tube Station (interesting fact: Highgate Tube Station was one of the tube stations in London that was used as a bomb shelter in WWII).
 We made our way towards North Hill, where we found the house where Charles Dickes used to live in 1832.
 Further down the road we discovered the beautiful pub The Red Lion & Sun.